-Fitness & Freshness helps track your levels of fitness, fatigue, and form over time.
-The Fitness & Freshness chart is currently only available to power meter or heart rate users with a Premium membership.
-Any activities recorded with heart rate data are included in your Fitness and Freshness calculations.
+Fitness & Freshness helps track your levels of Fitness, Fatigue, and Form over time.
+The Fitness & Freshness chart is available with a Strava subscription.

 How Fitness & Freshness is Calculated

 While fitness is a complicated concept, it can be simplified to just an accumulation of training.
 While this type of fitness and freshness chart is popular among endurance athletes it can be difficult to understand at first.
 In general, the overall numbers aren't as important as general trends.
 If possible, it's best to compare where you are now to times in the past when you were fit.
 This can help you determine your current fitness and how to get even better.